-2. Did your institution or any of its affiliates employ the use of a retail sweep program (i.e., reserve sweep program) during calendar year 2020?
+4. Did your institution or any of its affiliates employ the use of a retail sweep program (i.e., reserve sweep program) during calendar year 2021?

-We use your institution's deposit balances as a sizing measure which contributes to the accuracy of our estimates of national aggregate payment volumes.
-Understanding if your institution used a retail sweep program will also contribute to the accuracy of our estimates.
-In a retail sweep, a depository institution transfers funds between a customer's transaction accounts (both consumer and business/government) and that customer's savings and money market deposit accounts (MMDAs) up to six times per month by means of preauthorized or automatic transfers, typically in order to reduce transaction account reserve requirements while providing the customer with access to the funds.
+Understanding if your institution used a retail sweep program will help inform our estimation process.
+In a retail sweep, a depository institution transfers funds between a customer 's transaction accounts (both consumer and business/government) and that customer 's savings and money market deposit accounts (MMDAs) up to six times per month by means of preauthorized or automatic transfers, typically in order to reduce transaction account reserve requirements while providing the customer with access to the funds.
 This practice does not adversely impact the accountholder but allows the institution to reduce nonearning assets.